ZJLAB-AMMI/msp/README.md

 The result will be saved in the /evaluation folder.

 ### Note
-1. The data preprocessing procedure and the pretrained model download procedure may take a long time when you run the script first time, please wait patiently.
+1. The data preprocess procedure and the pretrained model download procedure may take a long time when you run the script first time, please wait patiently.
 2. You can set the "use_multi_gpu" to True (by using the command "python train.py --multi_gpu=True") to accelerate the training speed if you have multiple video cards.